aws-observability/aws-otel-test-framework/README.md

 Once the first PR get merged, you will need to create a PR to  [ADOT Collector](https://github.com/aws-observability/aws-otel-collector) repo, this PR needs to build the component and link test cases in one shot, which includes

-* the changes to build the new component into ADOT collector.
+* the changes to build the new component into ADOT Collector.
 * the changes to link the test cases.

 You will need to add a block in the [testcases.json](https://github.com/aws-observability/aws-otel-collector/blob/main/e2etest/testcases.json)